-You’ve made the huge decision to start your own product business, you’re passionate about your product and you are passionate that your customers will love it.
+You’ve made the huge decision to start your own small business, you’re passionate about your product and you are passionate that your customers will love it.
 Now for the all-important name!
 It’s much harder than you think right?

-As you start to research potential names I imagine you’ll realise how important the name is – it has to be the point of recognition between your product and your customer.
+As you start to research potential small business names I imagine you’ll realise how important the name is – it has to be the point of recognition between your product and your customer.
 You will spend hours and hours building your brand recognition and customer loyalty off the back of whichever name you choose – so you want to get it right.

 So how do you decide?
 It’s worth having a few guidelines to go through once you have your shortlist.